ibauk/smdox/configurations.md

 Have other devices connect to the private router's WiFi.
 They will not have internet access but they will be able to browse to the server using the noted IP address.

-## Public webhosting + live EBC
+## Public web hosting + live EBC

-Without EBC, any standard web hosting package will do.
-The requirements are PHP and a webserver, almost universally available.

-With EBC it's necessary to run a binary executable service as well as the standard application.
-The best solution is either to publish using a Virtual Private Server, available from a wide variety of ISPs, or to make a private server accessible from the internet.
+The best solution is to use either a private server or a virtual private server, available from a wide range of ISPs.
+Linux is the preferred OS as it will be cheaper and more flexible than other OSes.